 The author of over 100 research articles (many with undergraduate coauthors) and four books, Professor Garcia works in operator theory, complex variables, matrix analysis, number theory, and discrete geometry.
-He serves on the editorial board of several well-known journals and has received four National Science Foundation (NSF) grants as principal investigator.
+He serves on the editorial board of several well-known journals and has received five National Science Foundation (NSF) grants as principal investigator.
 He was the inaugural winner of the American Mathematical Society's Dolciani Prize for Excellence in Research (2019) and he is a Fellow of the American Mathematical Society.

 - Operator Theory